Sample complexity of matrix product states at finite temperature: Random sampling methods and NFPF

 where a density operator $\rho_\mathrm{G}(\beta)$ represents the Gibbs state and is given as

-Here, we introduce the framework of the random sampling method for finite-temperature calculations, and the way to evaluate their efficiency \cite{goto2021} based on Ref.~\cite{iwaki2022}.
-This framework applies to the Monte Carlo methods without using a Markov chain, but does not include well-established Markov-chain Monte Carlo methods such as QMC and METTS.
-However, its applicability is wide, and is not only limited to finite-temperature calculations but to other quantum states whose realization follows the distributions other than the Boltzmann distribution.
+Here, we introduce the framework of the random sampling method for finite-temperature calculations and a way to evaluate their efficiency \cite{goto2021} based on Ref.~[\onlinecite{iwaki2022}].
+This framework applies to Monte Carlo methods without using a Markov chain but does not include well-established Markov chain Monte Carlo methods such as QMC and METTS.
+However, its applicability is wide and is not only limited to finite-temperature calculations; it also applies to other quantum states whose realization follows distributions other than the Boltzmann distribution.